hank-ai/darknet/README.md

     ~/src/darknet/darknet detector -map -dont_show train animals.data animals.cfg
 ~~~

 Be patient.
 The best weights will be stored in `animals_best.weights`.
-And the progress of training can be observed by viewing the `chart.png` file after the first hundred iterations have completed.
+And the progress of training can be observed by viewing the `chart.png` file.

 # Other Tools and Links